qgis/pyqgis/README.md

 ## Prerequisites:

+Building and mostly pushing the docs properly requires SIP 4.19.7+.

 pip3 install sphinx
 pip3 install -r requirements.txt

 ## To build:

-Call ``build-docs.sh`` providing the path to you QGIS build dir as appropriate.

-e.g. ``./build-docs.sh /Users/timlinux/dev/cpp/QGIS-QtCreator-Build``
+Call ``build-docs.sh``.
+QGIS python package must be found.
+You can either:

+* export the PYTHONPATH yourself
+* export your QGIS build directory with ``export QGIS-BUILD-DIR=/Users/timlinux/dev/QGIS/build``
+* or provide QGIS build directory as argument to the script: ``./build-docs.sh -qgis-build-dir /Users/timlinux/dev/QGIS/build``

 ## Viewing the docs